Newsletter No. 216 (EN)

 However, there are some exceptions, which we would like to discuss based on the current legal regulations.

-4. Amendments of the tax rules on indirect transfers of Chinese investments and exemptions referring to CGT in China
+4. Tax rules on indirect transfers of Chinese investments and exemptions referring to CGT in China

-The prerequisite is that the holding company owns (directly or indirectly) shares in a Chinese subsidiary and the transaction is classified as not having a bona fide commercial purpose and therefore re-characterizes the indirect transfer as a direct transfer of a Chinese enterprise/company.
+The prerequisite is that the holding company owns (directly or indirectly) shares in a Chinese subsidiary and the transaction is classified as not having abonafide commercial purpose and therefore the tax authority may re-characterize the indirect transfer as a direct transfer of a Chinese enterprise/company.

 However, Article 5 of Bulletin No. 7 specifies two situations/exemptions which create safe harbour rules:

-Where there is an indirect transfer of Chinese taxable assets or the transferor directly disposes a Chinese taxable asset, the income/consideration from the transfer would then be exempt from EIT in China, if the applicable DTA or similar arrangement obliges China to this exemption.
-In most cases, however, this is not the case (see above).
+Where there is an indirect transfer of Chinese Taxable Assets, the income from the transfer will be exempt from EIT in China, if the applicable DTA or similar arrangement obliges China to exempt EIT under the case where the transferor would directly hold and sell the Chinese Taxable Assets.

 Obviously, if no filing is done, there is no guarantee on whether the transaction is secure.
-Without a China tax authority’s formal judgment, a self-assessed “qualifying transaction” might not be safe and the risk for future penalties remains.
-For that reason, we still recommend submitting the necessary documents to the tax authorities.
+Without a China tax authority’s formal judgment, a self-assessed “qualifying (non-tax) transaction” might not be safe and the risk for future penalties remains, especially for the buyer (as the withholding agent), while the Compliance Under the Requirement of Tax Authority rule provides a bit more protection for the seller.
+For such reason, we recommend submitting the necessary documents to the tax authorities.
+This is of more importance for the buyer.

-The Bulletin also extends the reporting parties.
-Under Circular No. 698, the reporting obligation was only imposed on the transferor/seller.
-Based on Bulletin No. 7, a transaction may be reported by either party to the transaction or by the Chinese enterprise whose shares are indirectly transferred, if the Chinese tax authorities request it.
-According to Article 10 of the Bulletin No. 7, the Chinese tax authorities may request information about an indirect transfer from any of the parties involved, or from a person that participated in the planning of a transaction.
-This significant change also affects the duties of legal and tax consultants.
+The Bulletin 7 extends the reporting parties.
+Under Circular No. 698, the reporting obligation was generally only imposed on the transferor (to report information and then may pay tax under certain circumstances)/the Chinese company whose equity shares are directly/indirectly transferred (to report information, under the case that the transfers of equity shares in multiple domestic or overseas holding companies simultaneously take place).
+Circular No. 698 did not clearly provide the obligation for the buyer (buyer’s obligation may have been provided by other tax regulations).
+Based on Bulletin No. 7, a transaction MAY be reported by either party to the transaction or by the Chinese enterprise whose shares are indirectly transferred; on the other hand, if the Chinese tax authorities request it (them), the above mentioned entities SHALL report relevant materials/information to the tax authority.
+According to Article 10 of the Bulletin No. 7, the Chinese tax authorities may request information about an indirect transfer from any of the parties involved, or from a planner of a transaction.
+This affects the duties of legal and tax consultants.

 Bulletin No. 7 provides a more detailed guidance on how to determine a bona fide commercial purpose.
 The Bulletin lists specific factors that need to be considered and describes blacklisted situations in which a transaction will be deemed to be lacking commercial purpose and therefore becomes taxable.